Explore the Lo Family's Literary Prestige in the Hills of Guanxi

 NTD 1,500 ~ 2,200/room

-Breakfast included, On the first floor, Shared bathroom outside the room, 1 double bed, Up to 1 extra person (with extra bed) (more)
+Breakfast included, On the 1st floor, Shared bathroom outside the room, 1 double bed, Up to 1 extra person (with extra bed) (more)

 Roll-Up Bed Room